Security Model

 An encrypted copy of your key is backed up to our server.
 If you lose the USB, you can recover your vault.
 The key is encrypted with your master password before upload — we never see the raw key.

-Best for: Users who worry about USB failure and want a safety net.
+Best for: Users who worry about USB failure or physical damage and want a recovery safety net.

 4. Hybrid

-Combines key-split operation with an encrypted backup.
-You get the security of key-splitting plus the resilience of a cloud backup.
-Most resistant to both USB loss and server compromise.
+Combines key-split operation with an encrypted cloud backup.
+You get the security of key-splitting (server can release to beneficiaries) plus the resilience of a recoverable backup (you can restore after USB loss).

 Zero-Knowledge Architecture